Jack polynomials and orientability generating series of maps

 Suppose $E$ is an interface edge of $M$.
 By definition, it means that the two edge-sides $s_1$, $s_2$ of $E$ belong to different faces $F_1$ and $F_2$ of $M$.
-Let us denote $2r$ and $2s$ the sizes of faces $F_1$ and $F_2$.
-Then after removal of edge $E$, faces $F_1$ and $F_2$ are replaced by a new face of size $2(r+s-1)$; see Figure \ref{fig:join}.
-Other faces are not modified.
+Let us denote by $2r$ and $2s$ the number of the edge-sides of the face $F_1$ and $F_2$, respectively.
+Then after removal of the edge $E$, the faces $F_1$ and $F_2$ are replaced by a single new face with $2(r+s-1)$ edge-sides; see \cref{fig:join}.
+The other faces are not modified.